How Much Mortgage Can You Get For £2,000 Per Month

 Get matched with a broker experienced in dealing with strict budgets

-If you’re ready to apply for a mortgage and you want to bring your monthly repayments as close as possible to £2,000, it’s time to speak to a broker.
+If you’re ready to apply for a mortgage and want to bring your monthly repayments as close as possible to £2,000, it’s time to speak to a broker.
 To ensure you get the best deal, you should choose someone with whole-of-market access and experience in mortgages of this size.

 FAQs

 You could likely buy a property worth £800,000 (with a 20% deposit) and expect to pay around £2,000 for an interest-only, buy-to-let mortgage.
-Your rental income from the property would need to be around £2,500-£2,900.

 Buy-to-let mortgages are different from typical residential mortgages in two important ways:

-- They’re usually repaid on an interest-only basis, meaning your monthly payments only pay the interest on the loan, they don’t increase your equity in the property
+- They’re usually repaid on an interest-only basis, meaning your monthly payments only pay the interest on the loan; they don’t increase your equity in the property